ulfschneider/ulfschneider.github.io/_pages/spitfire.md

 Just go to [spitfire.meteor.com](http://spitfire.meteor.com), create a whiteboard session and share the URL with the people you want to work with.
 Anyone who has access to that URL can participate in your work.

 Spitfire is free to use for everyone.
-I am building it on top of the [Meteor](http://www.meteor.com) platform while obeying the agile mantra: Build the simplest thing that will possibly work.
+I am building it on top of the [Meteor](http://www.meteor.com) platform while obeying the agile mantra: Make the simplest thing that will possibly work now.
 Validate.
 Repeat.
 Yay.

 Spitfire is Open Source.
 Find the code on [GitHub](http://github.com/ulfschneider/spitfire).